 A system boot disk is a floppy disk which allows your computer to boot into an operating system such as DOS.
 Examples include the DOS installation disk and the Windows 95/98/Me startup disk.

-You can use a startup or system disk to clean boot a Windows 95/98/Me computer and you can then run a scan with SWEEP, the Sophos Anti-Virus for DOS emergency command line scanner.
+You can use a startup or system disk to clean boot a Windows 95/98/Me computer.

 - You should have created a Windows startup disk for your computer during installation.